calaldees/teachingWorkshops/teacherTraining/_mentors.md

 Note that much of this should arise naturally from the initial conversation with the mentor.
 However, it should also cover the agenda points listed below.

+Maynard and Furlong Level
+Know what we are covering in uni weeks
+Is mentoring collaborative (2way)
+Is mentor ok - is student ok

 ## In conversation with the curriculum mentor
+* Hi - Who are you background?
+Who am I?
+* Previous experience of mentoring and the extent to which the mentor has been trained
 * Explain the rationale for the visit being mentor facing (training visit and QA)
-* Previous experience of mentoring and the extent to which the mentor has been trained
+   * Enhance the work you (as mentor) are already doing
+   * What lies at the heart of mentoring? (coach - two way - they come to right answer themselves)
 * The timetable that they have devised for the student (check it provides coverage of both KS3 and KS4 and ascertain if access to KS5 is at all possible).
+   * When is the weekly mentor meeting?
+   * are they observing other subjects? (ongoing?)
+* Explore the mentor’s knowledge of the Curriculum 2020;
+   * What do mentor meetings look like? targets together? specific nature of targets (e.g. calm students down)?
+   * Weekly sheet?
-* Explore the mentor’s knowledge of the Curriculum 2020; how are they implementing it?
-Are they aware of the 10 key questions?
+   * How are they implementing it?
+   * Are they aware of the 10 key questions?
 * The timing & regularity of the mentor meeting and the approaches taken/meeting content
 * The use being made of the weekly record of mentor sheet and how the weekly targets are being arrived at.
-Possible QA of examples if available.
+   * Possible QA of examples if available.
-* Mentor engagement with the Subject Knowledge Tracker (using it to help set weekly target linked to Subject Knowledge)
+* Mentor engagement with the Subject Knowledge Tracker
+   * (using it to help set weekly target linked to Subject Knowledge Tracker)
+* Engagement with workload reform; the fact that student teachers are no longer expected to develop their own lesson plans from scratch; are resources/lesson plans being shared so the student can adapt them for their own teaching?
 * QA of any lesson observations forms that have been completed to date.
-Explore "lesson packs"
+Explore "lesson packs" (20 for year, scaled graduated)
-* Engagement with workload reform; the fact that student teachers are no longer expected to develop their own lesson plans from scratch; are resources/lesson plans being shared so the student can adapt them for their own teaching?
+   * Plan (student)
+   * Observation (mentor)
+   * Evaluation (student?)
 * Explain that the grading system is changing; no grading against the Standards; just the need to meet them holistically by the end of the programme; way stage checks will be in place
-* Engagement with the mentor element of the PEF – have they undertaken any self-assessment?
+* Where is the student on Maynard and Furlong?
+   * What are the students strengths?
+Next steps for development?
+   * On track? or Not on track? (support for student)
 * Any action points that arise from the above
+   * Any questions?
+   * How can I help?

+* Mentor Report?
+(Investigate) Before christmass
+* ?
+   * (Engagement with the mentor element of the PEF – have they undertaken any self-assessment?)

+* 2nd meeting?
+Date?
+March?
+April?

+## Mentor meeting observation
+* differentiation?
+   * differnet responses? peer?
+* assessment?
+* Timing? starter? pleaneray? (student timekeeper?)

+differentiation - who the stuents you consider and why? targets?
+Who can you push in this group? next step? - What are you going to do for these more able pupils?
+'single them out' or 'publicly' could be problematic - how subtely do this?
+Who is struggling? next step? what might a scaffold like for that task? highlight relevant words rather than whole text Developing stratergies together?
+Extra challange stratergies?
+motivation? confidence? ability? (if they are not confident, does it mean they are not able?)

+Zoom out - now what does that mean/imply for planning overall?
+Target for the student? this week?
+Target for the student last week?

+Feedback to mentor and student - congratulate them

+Starter:
+spot the errors in the code?

+Mentor weekly record sheet (FIND IT)

 ## In conversation with the student
+* Was that a normal mentor meeting?

 * How confident are they that progress is being made?
 * The extent to which they feel they have been able to implement pedagogical approaches from SP sessions and what they feel has been their impact on pupils’ progress?
-* Number of observation that they have undertaken of other colleagues both in the department and across other subjects.
-How many lesson packs to date?
+* Number of observation
+   * that they have undertaken of other colleagues both in the department
+   * and across other subjects.
+(3 others before christmas's?)
+   * How many lesson packs to date?
 * The use that has been made of the focused lesson observation forms
 * Progress with targets against the Subject Knowledge Tracker
+   * September you didnt know - what do you think now?
+   * How would you teach 'it'?
-* Involvement in the wider life of the school
+* Involvement in the wider life of the school (standard 8)
+   * Interview questions - "What else are you going to bring to our school"
+   * Duties?
+Form Group?
+Clubs?
+Displays?
+* What can I do for you?

+Not perfect - GOOD ENOUGH!

+Send followup email